How to Get Rid of Bumble Bees Safely and Effectively

 Expert Tips & Professional Insights

-Common mistakes: Disturbing nests directly, using toxic chemicals, or ignoring early signs of infestation.
+Common mistakes include disturbing nests directly, using chemicals, or ignoring early signs of nesting, which can make the situation harder to manage later.

 When to Call Professionals